buildkite-plugins/docker-compose-buildkite-plugin/README.md

 Whether to automatically mount the `buildkite-agent` binary and associated environment variables from the host agent machine into the container.

 Default: `false`

+### `mount-checkout` (optional, boolean)

+Whether to automatically mount the current working directory which contains your checked out codebase.
+Mounts onto `/workdir`, unless `workdir` is set, in which case that will be used.

+Default: `true`

 ### `pull-retries` (optional)